This post covers your options for ground transportation from Berlin-Brandenburg Airport (BER) to Berlin.

 CAR SHARING OPTIONS

-4 car sharing companies offer vehicles at Berlin Brandenburg Airport, We Share, Miles, Share Now, and Sixt Share.
+Four car sharing companies offer vehicles at Berlin Brandenburg Airport: We Share, Miles, Share Now, and Sixt Share.

-These service allow you to drop off the car either at a designed spot in the city or anywhere there is a legal parking spot.
+These services allow you to drop off the car either at a designed spot in the city or anywhere there is a legal parking spot.